 The train took the south curve.

-The train crossed the bridge.
+Our train crossed the bridge.

-The train is heading to the next curve leading to the tunnel.
+Heading to the next curve leading to the tunnel.

 The train went through the tunnel.